coredns/learning-coredns/plugins/onlyone/README.md

 ## Name

-*onlyone* - Randomly chooses a single RR of each type in the response.
+*onlyone* - Randomly chooses a single RR of each specified type in the response.

 ## Description